(Added by the Checks amendment.)

 Use Case: Payment Authorization

 Problem: To comply with regulations like BSA, KYC, AML, and CFT, financial institutions must provide documentation about the source of funds they receive.
-Such regulations seek to prevent the illicit transfer of funds by requiring institutions to disclose the source and destination of all payments processed by the institution.
+Such regulations seek to prevent the illicit transfer of funds by requiring institutions to know the source and destination of all payments processed by the institution.
 Because of the nature of the XRP Ledger, anyone could potentially send XRP (and, under the right circumstances, issued currencies) to an institution's account on the XRP Ledger.
 Dealing with such unwanted payments adds significant cost and time delays to these institutions' compliance departments, including potential fines or penalties.

 Solution: Institutions can enable Deposit Authorization on their XRP Ledger accounts by setting the